On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

 \begin{theorem} Computing the softwired parsimony score of a binary tree-child time-consistent rooted phylogenetic network and a binary character is NP-hard. \end{theorem} \begin{proof} We can make any network tree-child and time-consistent by hanging a cherry \cs{in the middle of} each reticulation edge.
 If we give the two leaves of each cherry character states~0 and~1, then the softwired parsimony score is increased exactly by the number of added cherries. \end{proof}

-\begin{corollary} It is NP-hard to decide if the softwired parsimony score of a binary rooted \leo{time-consistent} phylogenetic network and a binary character is equal to one.
-In particular, there is no fixed-parameter tractable algorithm with the parsimony score as parameter unless $P=NP$. \end{corollary} \begin{proof} \cs{In \cite{ISS2010b}, it has been proven that \textsc{Cluster Containment} is NP-hard even for time-consistent networks by reducing from \textsc{Cluster Containment} on general networks.
-Since the proof in \cite{ISS2010b} transforms the input network in a way that preserves binarity, the corollary follows directly from the combination of the result in \cite{ISS2010b} and Theorem~\ref{thm:rootedhard}.} \end{proof}
+\begin{corollary} It is NP-hard to decide if the softwired parsimony score of a binary rooted time-consistent phylogenetic network and a binary character is equal to one.
+In particular, there is no fixed-parameter tractable algorithm with the parsimony score as parameter unless~P~=~NP. \end{corollary} \begin{proof} \cs{It has been proven by \cite{ISS2010b} that \textsc{Cluster Containment} is NP-hard even for time-consistent networks by reducing from \textsc{Cluster Containment} on general networks.
+Since the proof by \cite{ISS2010b} transforms the input network in a way that preserves binarity, the corollary follows directly from the combination of the result by \cite{ISS2010b} and Theorem~\ref{thm:rootedhard}.} \end{proof}